15 ways to conserve energy and save on your electric bill

 Although energy-efficient bulbs are more expensive off the shelf, their efficient energy use and longer lifetimes mean they cost less in the long run.

 3. Use smart power strips

-4. Install a programmable thermostat
+4. Install a programmable or smart thermostat

 5. Purchase energy efficient appliances